 3.1 Lidar Connection

-To get ready for the lidar operation, please connect the lidar, host computer, GPS module and power supply though the interface box as shown in Figure 3.1.
+To get ready for the lidar operation, please connect the lidar, host computer and power supply using the interface cable.
+And please remove the protective film on the optical window to avoid affecting the detection effect.